bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/bes-computer.md

 Returns the comments assigned to the specified BES Computer.

-# correlation of &lt;bes computer&gt; : bes computer with extensions
+# correlation of &lt;bes computer&gt; : bes computer

 Returns the correlated BES computer from an extension BES computer.